ZycAlix/Projet-Spyware/Cifar10.md

 run(opts=opts)
 ```

-## How to visualize dataset
+## How to sampling dataset

+Inside our GAIF framework, the dataset part is mainly loaded with various types of data annotation, such as COCO, YOLO, to facilitate the extraction of information and tags.
+Generally, all of dataset are stored in this location : **".cache/torch/mmf/data"** by default.

-GAIF has scripts for some datasets, which can be viewed by running the following code directly:
+GAIF has scripts for some datasets to get a sample of dataset implemented.

+It calls the function *setup_imports* whici will first check if imports are already setup and all modules are loaded so that they register with registry.
+Then, with initializing the instance of dataset by its key, we'll get the sample of dataset wished after calling its function  \_\_*getitem*\_\_.
+For example:

 ```python
 from gaif.utils.build import build_dataset
 from gaif.utils.env import setup_imports